 Mrs L Simpson – Headteacher

-Miss J Snowden – Assistant Headteacher
+Miss J Snowden – Deputy Headteacher

-Mrs L Whitfield – Early Years Leader
+Mrs L Whitfield – Phase 1 Leader

-Mr B Riches – Mental Health Champion
+Mr B Riches – Cover Supervisor and Mental Health Champion

 At Atlas Community Primary School the health, safety and wellbeing of all of our children is our highest priority.
 We do not take this responsibility lightly; we understand the trust that every parent and family places in us when dropping their child off with us each day and we do everything we can to ensure that we continue to provide a safe and secure environment where every child can thrive.